AbdullahAXR/Competition-tracker/docs/phase1.md

 ### Alternative flows

-2. The system enters invalid or missing information.
+2. The user enters invalid or missing information.

     a) The system informs the user about the missing information, and asks him or her to try again.

 ## Edit competition information

+1. The uesr chooses competition from the competitions list.
-1. The user clicks on the edit button
+2. The user clicks on the edit button
-2. All information regarding the competition is displayed for the user to edit
+3. All information regarding the competition is displayed for the user to edit
-3. The user makes his or her changes
+4. The user makes his or her changes
-4. The system updates the competition
+5. The system updates the competition
-5. Upon clicking save, the competition is stored within the data file
+6. Upon clicking save, the competition is stored within the data file

 ### Alternative flows

-3. The user removes required information
+3. The user removes required information or enters invalid information.
     A) The system refuses to save the changes, unless the user enters valid infomration

 ## Remove a competition

+1. The user chooses a competition from the competitions list
-1. The user clicks on the delete button
+2. The user clicks on the delete button
+3. The system shows a confirmatin alert
+4. The user clicks yes to confirm
-2. The competition is removed from the system, and will no longer be stored once the user clicks on save.
+5. The competition is removed from the system, and will no longer be stored once the user clicks on save.

+### Alternative flows

+4. the user clicks no instead of yes.
+    A) The system closes the alert and do nothing.

 ## View competition